-In the year since its launch, Microsoft's Xbox 360 has made significant inroads in the U.S. market that accounts for more than one-third of overall video game sales, attracting 4 million subscribers to its console-connected online gaming service Xbox Live and creating buzz with exclusive new titles like Epic Games' "Gears of War."
+In the year since its launch, Microsoft's Xbox 360 has made significant inroads in the U.S. market, which accounts for more than one-third of overall video game sales.
+It has attracted 4 million subscribers to its console-connected online gaming service Xbox Live and created buzz with exclusive new titles like Epic Games' Gears of War.